jenhakk/react-weather-app/README.md

 Now all the information are just hard-coded, so let’s display the actual data we fetched.

 We can display data with **JSX** (curly brackets).
 We got the cityname and country from the first fetch (City Search), we just have to know the right keywords to get them.
 You can find those from **AccuWeather’s API Reference documentation**.
 For the cityname we use `LocalizedName` and for the country `Country.LocalizedName`.
-Since we saved then in `details` state we just have to use it front of them.
+Since we saved them in `details` state we just have to use it front of them.

 ```
 <div>